sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 By the time things were wrapping up, Mitch had narrowed the situation down to 2.5 likely possibilities.
-None of those possibilities benefitted from being shared.
+None of those possibilities benefited from being shared.
 When the time came, he shook hands firmly with Barb and Bernie, promised not to write himself any messages that sent him off to Russia, and made his ungainly escape out the window.